Last Updated: September 4, 2023 by Flora Gibbins

 It’s important to establish the correct tank size, water chemistry, and tank requirements in terms of aquarium equipment and decorations.

 The general rule of keeping Neon Tetras is to provide one gallon of water for every inch of the fish.
 Neons thrive in schools of at least six fish, each of which may grow to 1.5 inches.
 So even for these small Tetras, a 5-gallon tank would be tight.
 This means that the minimum tank for Neon Tetras is 10 gallons.

 Even a 10-gallon tank can become crowded for six Neon Tetras because they need room for their schooling behavior.
 Besides, they love a planted tank, and you may need to add tank decorations.
 Therefore, it would be best to get a larger tank, like 20-gallon tank or bigger.

 Since these schooling fish are mid-column dwellers, we recommend getting a taller tank.
 The extra room will facilitate their graceful swimming movements.

 Neon tetras live in blackwater streams in the wild where little light passes through.
 In addition, the streams are slow-moving, with plenty of decomposing organic matter at the bottom.

-You need softer, dim lights for your Neon Tetra tank to replicate these conditions.
+You need softer, dim lights for your tetra tank to replicate these conditions.
 Add driftwood and floating plants to create partial darkness in the aquarium.
 Alternatively, you can darken the aquarium glass to mimic a Neon Tetra’s habitat in the wild.

 Did you know you can create a blackwater biotope in your home?
 Here is a YouTube video about how to set up a biotope: